tarof429/stuckathome/golang/README.md

 [User Input](#userinput)

+There are two ways to read user input from the console.

-Use the *bufio* package to read user input into a variable.
+The first way is to use the *bufio* package to read user input into a variable.

 ```go
 import (